mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 VOK is opinionated software.
 It makes the assumption that there is a "best" way to do things, and it's designed to encourage that way - and in some cases to discourage alternatives.

-The VOK philosophy includes two major guiding principles:
+The VOK philosophy includes three major guiding principles:

 * Simplicity - things are kept as simple as possible, and libraries are used only when absolutely necessary.
 Complex patterns such as Dependency Injection and MVC are deliberately left out.